rocky/elisp-decompile/README.md

 The specific functions in `dedis.el` are `disassemble-file` and `disassemble-full`.

 So inside Emacs find a function you want to disassemble and run `M-x disassemble-full`.
 Or find a bytecode file you want and run or `M-x disassembe-file`

 The first is like `disassemble`, but we don't truncate the output of docstrings or other things that `disassemble` generally does.
 The second is like `disassemble-full` but we start out with a bytecode file instead of a lisp function.

 ## Disassemble LAP file

 After you have written the results of the last section to LAP file, the file should end in `.lap`, and have set up the Python code, you can try to disassemble:

 ```
 $ lapdecompile <name-of-lap-file> [options]
 ```

 There is perhaps a *lot* of debug output.
 There is even some flow control that isn't really used at the moment.
 You can probably go into the Python and comment this stuff out.

 Also, what we can decompile right now is a bit limited.
 I see no technical difficulties other than lots of work.
 So please help out.

 # But is it worth it?

+A number of people have opined that you really don't need a decompiler.

+__Aside:__

+_Whenever something new or novel comes along, in addition to the group that says "Why not?!" there is the "Why bother?"" group.
+In my lifetime, I have experienced this attitude when undo and regular expressions were added to GNU Emacs, adding a debugger to languages where debugging support didn't exist or was weak, using decomplation to give more precise error location information, and here.
+Convincing the crowd that is happy with the status quo is hard, and quite frankly this project isn't mature.
+The next section is more for those who have an open mind and want to see a better world._

+Below are the arguments offered and why I think they are inadequate.

 ### It's GNU Emacs, so of course I have the source code!